fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-Implement a single-user return path <i>/api/users/:id</i> that returns not only the user's other information but also a reading list, e.g. in the following format:
+Also implement the individual user's return route _GET /api/users/:id_ which returns not only the user's other information but also the reading list, e.g. in the following format:

 ```js
 {